 Recently, Craig Wheatley of Tactical Innovations introduced two different types of 22 conversion kits for the SWD M11/9.
 The first, which was a limited run (approximately 30 units) was identical in design to Fleming’s 22 conversion kit, except that Craig altered his design to correct for the design flaws that plagued the Fleming kits.
 These kits sold for $250 and often are currently sold for in excess of $400.
 Last year, Craig introduced a newly designed 22 conversion kit (cost $379) which is completely different from the Fleming/Tactical Innovation kits just described.
 This kit utilizes a standard M11 upper that has been modified to accept a newly designed bolt.
 The charging handle for this kit is on the right side, while the magazine (a modified Uzi 22 magazine) fits in the original magazine well.
 Craig also modified the bolt so as to slow the cyclic rate of the conversion kit down so that it will give users additional time to empty its 15 round mag.
 A 30 round mag for this conversion should be available by the Fall of 1999.

 Summary...The MAC-type weapons are excellent examples of submachine guns that have found favor with both experienced collectors and novices alike.
 While the choice of either the SWD M11 or the MAC M10 is an excellent choice as a SMG, especially as a first time NFA weapons purchase, the biggest complaint about either gun is that they have very high cyclic rates.
 This is great when you first get the gun, but after the “fun” of dumping $3-4 down range in 1.5 seconds ends, most owners start seeking more “accurate means.”
 Problem is, accurate usually spells expensive and thus the MAC-10 and SWD M11/9 owners were left with a bullet hose.
 However, others and I have developed a means to convert a standard SWD M11/9 SMG into a VERY competitive SMG.
 In fact, the SlowFire M11/9 has beaten out MP-5s, M16/9s, and other rare and expensive SMGs in competition.
-As Monty Mendenhall said to me, “It is not the price of the gun, but the man who is shooting it.”
-Well Monty, I and every other MAC owner agree wholeheartedly and we can only thank the genius of Gordon Ingram for his beautiful, well designed submachine gun.
+I and every other MAC owner agree wholeheartedly and we can only thank the genius of Gordon Ingram for his beautiful, well designed submachine gun.